ng-Classic/ng-classic/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `angular:main`.
+11. In GitHub, send a pull request to `nx-classic:main`.

 ### Reviewing a Pull Request

-The Angular team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Angular code of conduct](https://github.com/angular/code-of-conduct) and applies within or outside of Angular managed channels.
+The nx-classic team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+Such behavior includes not following the [nx-classic code of conduct](https://github.com/nx-classic/code-of-conduct) and applies within or outside of nx-classic managed channels.

 #### Addressing review feedback